oracle/node-oracledb/doc/src/api_manual/dbobject.rst

     Returns an array of element values as a JavaScript array in key order.

+.. method:: dbObject.toMap()

+    Returns a map object for the collection types indexed by PLS_INTEGER where the collection’s indexes are the keys and the elements are its values.
+See :ref:`indexbyplsinteger` for example.

+    .. versionadded:: 6.4

 .. method:: dbObject.trim(count)

     Trims the specified number of elements from the end of the collection.